bakersfield.com | Kern County news, events, shopping & search

 Latest News

-The car of a woman reported missing Saturday was found Sunday afternoon, as well as a body that authorities could not confirm was the missing woman.

-Mitch Carter, the former Bakersfield High School senior who infamously donned a chicken costume during a 2010 pep rally and then got pummeled by his teammates, gave up almost half his $10.5 million settlement to pay legal fees, according to documents reviewed by The Californian.
+Bakersfield police arrested a man late Friday night on charges including assault with a deadly weapon after another man called to tell them he'd been fired upon while driving down a local street.

+The Bakersfield Music Hall of Fame, celebrating its one-year anniversary, has announced its first batch of Hall of Fame inductions and, no surprise, Buck Owens and Merle Haggard are among them.

-SERVICES SCHEDULED
+SERVICES PENDING

-A man is in the hospital with life-threatening injuries after being hit by a car downtown on Saturday evening.

-An inmate at the Lerdo Pre-Trial Facility was reported dead a little after 3 p.m.
-Saturday, the cause an apparent suicide, said Kern County Sheriff's Office Lt.
-Bobby Voth.
+Rocio Zavala is doing her best to keep her daughter from eating her coupons.

 Commented